Aleksandre19/cv-ucmp/README.md

 # Doctor Diana-Voronina-Akhvlediani's website
 Stream One Project: User-Centric Frontend Development - Code Institute

-This is my mother's website about lossing of weight.
-Because the lossing weight does't only mean to eat less, she use individual approach for discovering of real reasons which caouses hight weight.
+This is my mother's website about lossing of weight and health.
+Because the lossing of weight does't only mean to eat less, she use individual approach for discovering of real reasons which caouses of hight weight.
 The reasons can be sometimes emotional or psychological.

 ## Demo
 A live demo can be found [here](https://aleksandre19.github.io/User-Centric-Frontend-Development-Mileston-Project/).